Natt1e/TDD-Agent-Framework/README.md

 ![OVERVIEW](assets/tddagent-overview.png)

-we introduced **TDD-Agent**, which operationalizes the Test-Driven Development paradigm.
+We introduced **TDD-Agent**, which operationalizes the Test-Driven Development paradigm.
 TDD-Agent treats test generation as a process of reasoning, compelling the model to clarify requirements and define executable boundaries prior to implementation.
 Through iterative refinement, our framework enables the dual refinement of both code and tests.

 ## 📦 Installation